hashicorp/design-system/website/docs/utilities/dialog-primitive/partials/guidelines/guidelines.md

 ### Use within HDS components

 Examples of how to use the DialogPrimitive components can be found in the HDS [Modal](/components/modal) and [Flyout](/components/flyout) components which are composed using the DialogPrimitive.
-They are both types of dialogs, but have different use cases depending on the context, type of information they convey, and intended speed of interaction.
+They are both types of dialogs, but have different use cases depending on the context and type of information they convey.

 ### What is a “dialog”